dylance/Udacity-FSND-Project6/README.md

 This is the final project for the Udacity Full Stack Nanodegree.
 The goal is to securely put the fourth project, an item catalog, onto a web server with firewalls, root login disabled, and make sure all packages are up to date on the server.

 A virtual environment is created for the item catalog to avoid any installed dependencies interfering with different versions of the same software on the server.
-A WSGI entry point is made by importing the main server file into the WSGI app. uWSGI is then configured to server the files.
-SystemD service file is then used to automatically launch the app on when the server is running. nginx is then used to pass http requests to the server from outside of the server.
+A WSGI entry point is made by importing the main server file into the WSGI app. uWSGI is then configured to serve the files.
+A systemD service file is then used to automatically launch the app  when the server is running.
+Nginx is then used to pass http requests to the server from outside of the server.

 The fourth project can be seen here: https://github.com/dylance/Udacity-FSND-Project4